 Michigan’s House Regulatory Reform Committee has approved three different bills that could legalize sports wagering in the state.

-Estimates by the policy makers show that a full legal sports betting framework to be in place and operative in the Wolverine State.
+Estimates by the policymakers show that a full legal sports betting framework to be in place and operative in the Wolverine State.
+Sounds good right?

-However, the big question is: when would it be ready?
+But, as always, the big question - when will it be ready?

 The earliest is around February, just in time for the Super Bowl but missing nearly the entire NFL regular season.